 The Water Pump Switch, when on, also lights up the indicator light.
-For a complete discussion of the pump, please refer to page 44.
+On trailers without a Central Control Panel, this switch is in the galley area.
+For a complete discussion of the pump, please refer to page 49.

-The Water Level Indicator Lights show the amount of water in the water tank.
+The Water Level Indicator Lights show the

+amount of water in the water tank.
 Press the button and the light will show: "1/2" when the tank is at least half full, "1/4" when the tank is at least 1/4 but less than half, and "0-0" when it is less than one quarter full.
 If no lights show, the tank is nearly empty.
 In rare cases, when the tank has been filled with very pure water, as from a mountain stream, the indicator lights may not work at all.

-The Holding Tank Level indicates "1/2" when it reaches half full, and "4/4" when it reaches the three quarters full mark.
+The Holding Tank Level indicates "1/2" when it reaches half full, and "3/4" when it reaches the three quarters full mark.